Azure/terraform-provider-azapi/docs/resources/azapi_resource.md

     - tenant scope: `parent_id` should be `/`

   For child level resources, the `parent_id` should be the ID of its parent resource, for example, subnet resource's `parent_id` is the ID of the vnet.

+  For type `Microsoft.Resources/resourceGroups`, the `parent_id` could be omitted, it defaults to subscription ID specified in provider or the default subscription(You could check the default subscription by azure cli command: `az account show`).

 * `type` - (Required) It is in a format like `<resource-type>@<api-version>`. `<resource-type>` is the Azure resource type, for example, `Microsoft.Storage/storageAccounts`.
   `<api-version>` is version of the API used to manage this azure resource.